Nintendo Sues ROM Sites In Massive $100 Million Lawsuit To Prevent Piracy, Illegal Emulation

-Nintendo has been notoriously strict in protecting their IP or intellectual property in the past – one example being the infamous “lockout chip” or NES10 chip implemented in the hardware profile of the original Nintendo Entertainment System (NES) to prevent third party developers from making unauthorized software for the system back in the 1980s – and has now launched a new, massive lawsuit to protect the same according to Nintendo Enthusiast.
+Nintendo has been notoriously strict in protecting their intellectual property in the past.
+One example was the infamous “lockout chip,” or NES10 chip, implemented in the hardware profile of the original Nintendo Entertainment System (NES) to prevent third party developers from making unauthorized software for the system back in the 1980s.
+Nintendo has now launched a new, massive lawsuit to protect the same, according to Nintendo Enthusiast.

 Named in the large lawsuit are two ROM distribution websites, LOVEROM.com and LoveRetro.co.
 Both sites purveyed downloads of game files known as ROMs in the emulation community, files which could be loaded by free and widely available emulation software to play original Nintendo games on computers, mobile phones, tablets, and even hacked NES and SNES classic consoles.

-Emerging into popularity in the mid-to-late 1990s with such software offerings as NESticle, NESA, and iNES, software emulation of original Nintendo Entertainment System titles was widespread amongst gamers familiar with the practice, and the game files – ROMs ending with the noteworthy file extension.nes, a practice that continues to this day – were frequently traded via FTP, IRC, Usenet, and early web servers.
+Emerging into popularity in the mid-to-late 1990s with such software offerings as NESticle, NESA, and iNES, software emulation of original Nintendo Entertainment System titles was widespread amongst gamers familiar with the practice.
+The game files – ROMs ending with the noteworthy file extension.nes, a practice that continues to this day – were frequently traded via FTP, IRC, Usenet, and early web servers.

-Later, the refinement of the technology and the proliferation of peer to peer file transfer services beginning with Napster, Kazaa, and Limewire and ending with BitTorrent clients meant that emulation became a de facto reality of retrogaming culture.
+Later, the refinement of the technology and the proliferation of peer-to-peer file transfer services beginning with Napster, Kazaa, and Limewire, and currently with BitTorrent, meant that emulation became a de facto reality of retrogaming culture.
 Sites such as CoolRom.com continue to service this desire, though entire ROMsets, meaning the entire NES (and SNES, Sega Master System, Sega Genesis, and arcade cabinet) catalogue can be downloaded en masse with the click of a mouse button, and loaded almost immediately thereafter.

 Advantages of ROMs over their original counterparts were many, most notably the feature of save state creation meaning that players could save their game at any particular point during play, and load it repeatedly ad infinitum until a goal was met – say, beating a particularly taxing boss or making a nigh-impossible jump.